tus/tus-resumable-upload-protocol/protocol.md

 The Server MAY delete partial uploads after concatenation.
 They MAY however be used multiple times to form a final resource.

-The Server MUST respond with `403 Forbidden` status to `PATCH` request against a final upload.
-And also it MUST NOT modify the final or its partial resources.
+The Server MUST respond with `403 Forbidden` status to the `PATCH` request against a final upload.
+The Server MUST NOT modify the final or its partial resources.

 The response to a `HEAD` request SHOULD NOT contain the `Upload-Offset` header unless the concatenation has been successfully finished.
-After successful  concatenation, the `Upload-Offset` and `Upload-Length` MUST be set and their values MUST be equal.
+After successful  concatenation, the `Upload-Offset` and `Upload-Length` headers MUST be set and their values MUST be equal.
-The `Upload-Length` header MUST be included if the length of the final resource can be calculated at the time.
-Responses to `HEAD` requests against partial or final uploads MUST include the `Upload-Concat` header and its value as sent in the upload creation request.
+The `Upload-Length` header MUST be included if the length of the final resource can be calculated at the time of the request.
+Responses to `HEAD` requests against partial or final uploads MUST include the `Upload-Concat` header and its value as received in the upload creation request.

 #### Headers

 ##### Upload-Concat

-The `Upload-Concat` header indicates whether the upload created by the request is either a partial or final upload.
+The `Upload-Concat` header MUST be set in both partial and final upload creation requests.
 If a partial upload is constructed, the header value MUST be `partial`.
-In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated and form the file.
+In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of partial upload URLs that will be concatenated.

 #### Example